 - In 2004, rugby league was witness to a betting scandal when Sean Long and Martin Gleeson, who were playing for St. Helens, placed a bet against their team, knowing that the coach would leave out some of the team’s top players to give them rest ahead of the next matches.
 The duo received a 3 and 4-month suspension for their actions but were allowed to keep competing.

-We end our rugby league betting guide, which covers everything you need to know about rugby league gambling, where to find the best rugby league betting sites and how to find smart bets.
+We end our rugby league betting guide, which covers everything you need to know about gambling, where to find the best betting sites, and how to find smart bets.
 So now you’re ready to visit the best sportsbooks for rugby league and start betting!

 Frequently Asked Questions